Here’s the top 50 Power BI Interview Questions and Answers on various topics, such as data modeling, DAX, Power Query, and refresh options galore.

 1. What is Power BI?

-Power BI is a Microsoft business analytics application that allows users to visualize data, share insights, and make informed decisions based on data.
-It can connect to numerous data sources, convert raw data into interactive reports and dashboards, and offer real-time analytics.
+Power BI is a Microsoft business analytics application that let users to visualize data, share insights, and make informed decisions based on data.

-2. Difference between Power BI and Tableau:
+2. Difference between Power BI and Tableau – features

 Feature | Power BI | Tableau |